Why do you feel that way about vaccines?

+This is a question I get often.
 We all make decisions on behalf of our children regularly that can affect their quality of life.
-Some of them are simple like what to feed them for dinner, some of them were life-altering like vaccinations or medical treatments.
+Some of them are simple like what to feed them for dinner, and some of them were life-altering like vaccinations or medical treatments.

 That afternoon I did just that only to be told she had stopped speaking because her older sister (3 ½-year-old) was talking for her so she didn’t need to as much and her spaciness would pass.
 Sadly, it did not.
 There were no more giggles, no touching allowed to comfort and I lost a part of her that day.

-Our next step to help her was years of speech therapy so help her understand language.
-She had no concept of feeling emotions except for happy or sad.
+Our next step to help her was years of speech therapy to help her understand language.
+She had no concept of feeling emotions except for happiness or sadness.
 She had no empathy, was never embarrassed and nothing caused fear (which is terrifying as a parent).
-She couldn’t pretend to play with other little girls as they planned and acted out scenarios with dolls or stories because she lacked the communication ability.
-She has 3 sisters so you can image the catfights I refereed.
-She did find refuge swinging and doing physical activities with her male classmates.
+She couldn’t pretend to play with other little girls as they planned and acted out scenarios with dolls or stories because she lacked communication ability.
+She has 3 sisters so you can imagine the catfights I refereed.
+She did find refuge in swinging and doing physical activities with her male classmates.
 Thankfully they were there for her when the bullying began.